loretoparisi/waveform.js/README.md

 * -e <seconds>	--end <seconds>	End time (seconds).
 Not valid if --zoom is also specified
 ```

+# Supported platforms
+We provide a binary version of `audiowaveform` program for `linux` and `macOS` platforms.

 # Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 For more info about BBC waveform please look at https://github.com/bbc/audiowaveform